mrdbourke/pytorch-apple-silicon/README.md

 Congratulations!
 Your Apple Silicon device is now running PyTorch + a handful of other helpful data science and machine learning libraries.

-14. To see if it really worked, try running one of the notebooks above end to end!
+15. To see if it really worked, try running one of the notebooks above end to end!

-And then compare your results to the benchmarks above.